dbsafe/specflow-helpers/README.md

 Project Name | Description
 ------------ | -----------
-Specflow.Steps.Object | specflow-helpers implementation
+Specflow.Steps.Object | specflow-helpers implementation for testing classes Specflow.Steps.Object.Tests | Unit test for Specflow.Steps.Object
-Specflow.Steps.Object.Tests | Unit test for specflow-helpers implementation Demo.CalcEng.Domain | Defines a service class used in the demo Demo.CalcEng.Domain.Tests | Demonstrates how to use specflow-helpers to write Specflow tests.
-Uses the release version of Helpers.Specflow.Steps.Object in NuGet.
-For debugging and testing remove the reference to the NuGet package and add a reference to the project Specflow.Steps.Object
+Specflow.Steps.WebApi | specflow-helpers implementation for testing WebApi services Demo.CalcEng.Domain | Defines a service class used for demo Demo.CalcEng.Domain.Tests | Demonstrates how to use specflow-helpers to write Specflow tests for a class.
+Uses the release version from NuGet.
+For debugging remove the reference to the NuGet package and add a reference to the project Specflow.Steps.Object
+Demo.CalcEng.Api | A WebApi service used for demo Demo.CalcEng.Api.Tests | Demonstrates how to use specflow-helpers to write Specflow tests for a WebApi.
+Uses the release version from NuGet.
+For debugging remove the reference to the NuGet packages and add a reference to the projects Specflow.Steps.Object and Specflow.Steps.WebApi

 Supported `Given` steps
 -----------------------